GoldScorpion69/LBS/README.md

 ##### Problems with Wabbajack

-If you have a problem, exit Wabbajack, give it the old off and then on again, and try running it again.
+If you have a problem, exit Wabbajack and try running it again.
 Only then should you ask for help.

 **Could not download x**:

 If a file could not download or is not whitelisted, the modlist needs to be updated.
-You're going to have to wait on me. :(
+You're going to have to wait on me.

 **Wabbajack could not find my game folder**:

-You paid for Skyrim didn't you?
+Make sure you ran the launcher at least once.
+If that doesn't work, please be sure you are playing only a legal Steam copy.
 If not, go buy it off Steam and try again.

 #### Game Folder Files